agbatakenneth/MLOps_project/README.md

 ## Overview

-This project demonstrates an end-to-end MLOps pipeline for a house price prediction model using the Ames Housing dataset.
+This project demonstrates an end-to-end MLOps pipeline for Bank Customer Churn Prediction.
+The main Aim of this projectis to predict whether a person will leave the bank services i.e. if he or she will churn or not using ML techniques.
 The pipeline covers data ingestion, preprocessing, model training, deployment, monitoring, and CI/CD automation.

 ## Project Structure